-Being a detective constable in London is a genuinely rewarding experience, not just for the satisfaction you'll get from helping make the capital safer for everybody, but for the pay and benefits you'll receive too.
+Being a detective constable in London is a rewarding experience in itself, not just for the satisfaction you'll get from helping make the capital safer for everybody, but for the pay and benefits you'll receive too.

-As a trainee detective constable in the Met, your total starting salary will be c.£31,000 per annum.
-This is made up of a basic salary of £23,586, plus London weighting and allowances and will increase annually to a maximum of c.£46,000 (including London weighting and allowances).
+As a new full-time detective constable in the Met, your total starting salary will be c.£31,000 per annum.
+This is made up of a basic salary plus London weighting and allowances and will increase annually to a maximum of c.£46,000 (including London weighting and allowances).

 You'll have 22 days' of paid annual holiday, rising to 30 days a year depending on your length of service.
 This is on top of public holidays and an average of two rest days each week.

-Throughout your initial 20 week training period, opportunities to take any annual leave will be extremely limited and only granted in exceptional circumstances for a very short period – this is an intense course, and it's vital to your future development that you don't miss any aspect of the training.
-Please speak to the recruitment team if you require further information.
-However, once you've completed your initial training, you'll have the opportunity to take leave.
+Throughout your initial foundation learning experience, opportunities to take any annual leave will be limited and only granted in exceptional circumstances for a very short period.
+This is an intense course, and it's vital to your future development that you don't miss any aspect of the training with the Met or your allocated university.
+Once you've completed your initial learning, there is more flexibility around when you can take annual leave.

 We make provision for a number of other forms of leave, including:

 We'll always try to take your individual, religious and cultural needs into account so you can fit your work around your personal commitments.
 But we're an emergency service with a 24 hours a day, seven days a week responsibility to the people of London, so this may not always be possible.

 When you start as a new detective, you'll automatically become a member of the New Police Pension Scheme 2015.
 This is a CARE (Career Average Revalued Earnings) pension scheme which offers a guaranteed pension with an optional lump sum, based on the earnings you receive during your career.